MastodonC/kixi.stentor/README.md

 in another termainal

-FIXME

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Mastodon C

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.